axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 - 3.2.2
   - fix colors of selector icon in disabled state
-- 4.0.0
+- 3.2.3
-  - `breaking change`: If you have defaulttitle set and you are in enhanced mode the first element now have index 1 instead of 0.
+  - If you have defaulttitle set and you are in enhanced mode the first element now have index 1 instead of 0.
 Because the first element of the native select is the defaulttitle and has index 0.